Nirvana bootleg recordings

 The Nirvana bootleg recordings are a number of recordings of musical performances by the American rock band Nirvana, which were previously not officially released by the band, or under any other legal authority.
 The recordings consist of both live performances and outtakes from studio sessions unavailable as a legal release.

+The 1997 book Nirvana: The Alternative CD & Vinyl Collectors Guide identified more than 300 Nirvana CD and vinyl bootlegs.

 Overview

 Nirvana was formed by singer/guitarist Kurt Cobain and bassist Krist Novoselic in Aberdeen, Washington, in 1987, and featured drummer Dave Grohl for the majority of the band's career.
 They had previously gone through a succession of drummers, most notably Chad Channing, Dale Crover and Dan Peters.
 Jason Everman was briefly added as a second guitarist in 1989.
 Pat Smear joined the band as a touring guitarist in 1993.
 Although Nirvana existed for less than a decade, they released three studio albums, starting with 1989's Bleach, followed by their major label breakthrough album, Nevermind in 1991.
 In Utero was released in 1993, just seven months prior to Cobain's death in April 1994.
-Also released in 1992 was Incesticide.
+Also released in 1992 was the compilation album Incesticide.

+In 1991, Gavin Report stated that Nirvana had appeared on bootlegs sporadically after their 1989 debut album Bleach had been released.
+This increased during the two year gap until their second album Nevermind was released in 1991, with early versions of the unreleased Nevermind song "Lithium" appearing on bootlegs with the title "Broken Mirrors".

 As Nirvana's popularity grew following the success of Nevermind, unreleased recordings of the band began to surface in the form of unofficial bootleg CDs, often originating from companies in Europe and Japan.
 The sound quality and album art would frequently range from appalling to appealing, sometimes sounding like and resembling something of a legitimate release.
 Some of the recordings came from "tape trading" circles while others may have been recorded or obtained specifically for the bootleg CD.
 Material was sometimes gathered from already existing vinyl bootlegs or other bootleg CDs as they became available.
 Additionally, songs issued only as a b-side or compilation track became frequent candidates for use as filler material.
 Nirvana would not see any royalties from these releases, nor would they have anything to do with their production.
 The first Nirvana bootleg CD was released in 1992 by Post Script, simply titled Europe 1991.
 Since then, hundreds of recordings of concerts, demos and various unreleased material have surfaced in this format.
+Billboard reported in August 1992 that Italian record label Living Legend was selling a Nirvana bootleg titled Nirvana: The Live Spirit - Live 1991.
+Billboard also reported in September 1992 that two companies in Germany had thousands of live recordings by various artists that they were selling as bootlegs, including by Nirvana.